remkohdev/openshift-rbac-scc/docs/lab-1/README.md

     This command depends on what operating system you are working on.

-    If on Linux (such as on OpenLabs) try:
+    If on Linux (such as on IBM Cloud Shell) try:
     ```sh
-	sed -i 's/#//' RHELDeploy.yaml
+	sed -i 's/#//' src/RHELDeploy.yaml
     ```

     If on MacOSx try:

     ```sh
-    sed -i '' 's/#//' RHELDeploy.yaml
+    sed -i '' 's/#//' src/RHELDeploy.yaml
     ```

 1. With the comment removed, we can now deploy the file.